-The Pennsylvania Department of Labor & Industry, or L&I, negotiates WIOA Title I programs performance goals with the U.S. Department of Labor on a two-year program cycle, which aligns with the WIOA planning requirement of reviewing WIOA Local Area Plans every two years.
+The Pennsylvania Department of Labor & Industry, or L&I, negotiates WIOA Title I programs performance goals with the U. S. Department of Labor on a two-year program cycle, which aligns with the WIOA planning requirement of reviewing WIOA Local Area Plans every two years.
 In an effort designed to meet or exceed the state WIOA performance goals, PA negotiates these same goals with PA's local workforce development areas, or LWDA, to optimally set each local area's WIOA Title I performance goal levels so that, collectively, the state negotiated performance goals are met or exceeded.

-The WIOA Title I Programs Performance Accountability Table is for the benefit of the public and must be updated accordingly.
-Local boards must edit the table's two columns with the appropriate program year(s) to correctly match the most recent LWDA-negotiated performance goals and attained performance results.
-This completed table must be publicly posted with the local area plan.
-The LWDB does not need to perform a WIOA plan modification as this table is revised; email notification to local area workforce development stakeholders will suffice.
+The Local Area WIOA Title I Programs Performance Accountability Tables are for the benefit of the public and must be updated annually with L&I supplied information as it becomes available.
+The completed tables must be publicly posted with the local area plan.
+The LWDB does not need to perform a WIOA plan modification as the tables are revised; email notification to local area workforce development stakeholders including L&I will suffice.